lukeschlather/ImageWeave/README.markdown

 ==================
 Author: Luke Schlather

-ImageWeave is a program designed to take a set of images and a target image and 'weave' the images such that they resemble the target image, creating a sort of photo mosaic.
+This is a work-in-progress designed to take a bunch of images and a 'mold' image, and arrange the images so they look like the mold.
+It defines two functions which aim to do this: bruteForce, which is actually a greedy algorithm, and geneticAlgorithm, which while it does what it says, doesn't work very well for the sample sizes I've tested (up to 500 images on a  3288x2466 mold.)

-The program defines two routines that are supposed to do this, one is effectively brute force, the other claims to be a genetic algorithm, but is far outperformed by brute force.

 #Building
 I have only tested this on Ubuntu 10.04.
 I did do some initial work a couple months ago on 9.10, so it should also be alright there.